temobgallardo/lift-manager/README.md

 - dotnet run --project ./LiftManager/LiftManager.csproj --liftRequest="outside=4,inside=1,outside=2,inside=3,outside=0"

 where:
-- outside is a request from 'outside' the lift to a given floor by an user
+- outside is a request from 'outside' the lift on the given floor where user is located
-- inside is a request from 'inside' the lift to a given floor by an user
+- inside is a request from 'inside' the lift to a given floor where user is heading

 ![Artemio_Banos_LiftManager_Demo](https://github.com/user-attachments/assets/e62b0fde-0d09-461c-b2be-8916721f8160)